Poverty Studies Interdisciplinary Minor

 Interdisciplinary study

-Housed at the Center for Social Concerns, Poverty Studies is truly interdisciplinary.
-Its affiliated faculty hail from the Colleges–Arts & Letters (arts, humanities, and social sciences), Business, Engineering, Science–as well as the Keough School for Global Affairs and academic institutes such as the Center for Social Concerns.
+Housed at the Institute for Social Concerns, Poverty Studies is truly interdisciplinary.
+Its affiliated faculty hail from the Colleges–Arts & Letters (arts, humanities, and social sciences), Business, Engineering, Science–as well as the Keough School for Global Affairs and academic institutes such as the Institute for Social Concerns.
 No single academic discipline can solve poverty.
 Poverty Studies gathers people from different backgrounds with different academic preparation to work together for the common good.

 As an interdisciplinary minor, Poverty Studies enables students to collaborate with peers who hold different pieces of the puzzle on how to address poverty effectively.
 Students might find themselves in class with a biology major seeking to become a doctor in underserved areas, an engineering student concerned about clean water, a business student wanting to specialize in sustainability for non-profits or micro-finance, a psychology major interested in ways that gender intersects with financial resources and culture, and an English major eager to use stories to support the voices of people experiencing poverty.
 What they share is a deep concern about similar issues and a willingness to expand and apply their knowledge in a collective effort to reduce poverty.